whass/whassani.github.io/_blogContent/pages/hire.md

 ### - I've a deep knowledge in control engineering .....

-*As a PhD I've developed new control strategies that have been experimentally tested, published in most prestigious conferences and revues in robotics and Control (IROS, CDC, RSS,...).*
+*My PhD deals with advanced control issues, such as, stability analysis, robustness, perturbations reject, etc. I developed new control strategies that have been experimentally tested, published in most prestigious conferences and revues in robotics and Control (IROS, CDC, RSS,...).*

 ### - I've several years of experience in electronics and embedded system design for robotics and automated industrial systems.